CodeJugalbandi/Paradigms/melodies/AbstractionsAndTransparency/MarsRover/ReadMe.md

 M 0 ¯1
 L 0  0
 ```
 **KRISHNA** ```×[0]``` (multiply on leading axis) multiplies each row (pair of movements) on the left by each element of the Boolean vector on the right.
-The right argument which contains 1 for each M and 0 for all other commands.
-Finally, we can compute the final position by doing a plus reduction on the starting position followed by the list of movements:
+The right argument to multiplication contains 1 for each M and 0 for all other commands, and as a result each R or L has resulted in a movement of (0 0) above.
+Now, I can compute the final position by doing a plus reduction on the starting position followed by the list of movements:

 ```apl
   +⌿ position⍪movements